nimendrak/League-Manager/README.md

 ## League Manager

-- The project contains combined Angular frontend and Play backend which already configured by a boilerplate.
+The project contains combined an Angular Frontend and Play backend which already configured by a boilerplate.
+Overview of the League Manager as follows ;

+- CLI application has following functions :

+    - Add clubs into the League
+    - Delete clubs from the League
+    - Add matches to the League
+    - Show current standings
+    - Search clubs

+- GUI application has following functions :

+    - Add random generated match into league
+    - Show current standings
+    - Search clubs

+Both CLI and GUI applications updated their DataSources as they updated realtime.

 ## How to launch the application

-Simply run the following command ```sbt run``` in the root directory.
+- Simply run the following command ```sbt run``` in the root directory to run the GUI application.
+- or Run ```app/ConsoleApplication.java```, both Angular client and PlayFramework can be invoked from there as well.

 ## Essential Directory Layout